 This quick and simple refrigerator pickled radish recipe will be your new favorite refrigerator staple.
 No canning required, just a handful of pantry ingredients, and 10 minutes of hands on time.

 Pickled radishes are good on so many things from salad, to tacos.

-When radishes are pickled, they actually mellow out a lot and become slightly sweet.
-This goes great with the briny liquid they are in.
+When radishes are pickled, they become a lot less spicy.
 Adding spices like peppercorn, dill, onion or garlic can add additional flavor.

 They should be good for about a month in the fridge, since the vinegar acts as a natural preservative.

 - Glass jars with lids

 - 1 bunch radishes shaved thin

 - 1 cup white wine vinegar, apple cider vinegar, or regular distilled vinegar or combination of each

 - ½ teaspoon salt

 - In a sauce pan heat vinegar(s), sugar, water and salt on medium heat until sugar dissolves.